Why is device based licensing and access control important for license compliance?

 So, if Microsoft Project costs you $200 a licence, you will need to pay $200,000 to remain compliant – just for one user!
-Faced with this problem, organizations have 3 options:

-1. Choose to install such software on individual user’s PCs, avoiding the Citrix infrastructure.
+Option 1.
+Choose to install such software on individual user’s PCs, avoiding the Citrix infrastructure.
 Whilst this may seem to be the obvious choice, if only a few users require access, it would in effect, mean circumventing the policies and procedures put in place to control software acquisition and potentially leave a security hole for future patching and updates.
 In addition, if you are using thin client devices across the organization, you will need to invest in fat clients for these few users.
 This will also cause problems for your overall IT strategy as well as increasing cost.

-2. Buy licenses for all users in the organization – irrespective of whether they will ever use the software or not.
+Option 2.
+Buy licenses for all users in the organization – irrespective of whether they will ever use the software or not.
 This is an expensive option.

-3. Utilize one of the few software solutions that are capable of managing this problem.
+Option 3.
+Utilize one of the few software solutions that are capable of managing this problem.